-The school is committed to providing a supportive, caring, and safe environment in which all learners are free from the fear of being bullied.
-As a school we take bullying and its impact seriously.
-Bullying of any form is not tolerated in our school, whether carried out by a learner or an adult.
+Our schools are committed to providing a supportive, caring, and safe environment in which all learners are free from the fear of being bullied.
+We take bullying and its impact seriously.
+Bullying of any form is not tolerated in our schools, whether carried out by a learner or an adult.

-Staff, learners and parents or carers will be made aware of the school's position on bullying.
+Staff, learners and parents or carers will be made aware of our school's position on bullying.
 Bullying behaviour is unacceptable in any form.
-The school has high expectations of outstanding behaviour, and we consistently challenge any behaviour that falls below this.
+Our schools have high expectations of outstanding behaviour, and we consistently challenge any behaviour that falls below this.
 Anyone who knows that bullying is happening is expected to tell a member of staff.

 Any learner who is a victim of bullying will be dealt with in a sympathetic manner.
-If bullying is suspected or reported, the incident will be dealt with immediately by the member of staff informed, and then discussed with the principal.
+If bullying is suspected or reported, the incident will be dealt with immediately by the member of staff informed, and then discussed with the school principal.
 A clear account of the incident will be recorded in the behaviour log.
 All staff will be informed so that close monitoring of the victim and bully can begin.
 Parents of both parties will be informed.